Gabriel Pasquet is a specialist of the H2 generation in the context of fluid/oceanic

 crustal upper gabbros.
 Major structural features were also assessed.
 Findings indicate that structural windows exposing the

-lineaments between the layered and upper gabbros represent potential migration pathways for H2 from the underlying
+lineaments between the layered and upper gabbros represent potential migration pathways for H

 peridotites.
 Sampling of gas bubbling zones provided encouraging outcomes, mirroring results observed in the blue pools in